15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: Introduction

 \section{Introduction}

-The geometry of 16-nodal Kummer quartic surfaces is widely discussed in classical as well as modern literature.
+The geometry of 16-nodal Kummer quartic surfaces is widely discussed in classical as well as in modern literature.
 This paper addresses less known but nevertheless very rich geometry of 15-nodal quartic surfaces.
-What unites the two classes of nodal quartic surfaces is the fact that surfaces from both classes are realized in 6 different ways as focal surfaces of congruences of lines in $\bbP^3$, congruences of bidegree $(2,2)$ in the former case and bidegree $(2,3)$ in the latter case.
-The line geometry realization of the quartic surfaces brings an unexpected dividend:it defines a certain involution on a smooth K3 model of the surface with quotient a del Pezzo surface of degree 4 in the Kummer case and degree 5 in the other case.
+What unites the two classes of nodal quartic surfaces is the fact that surfaces from both classes are realized in 6 different ways as focal surfaces of smooth congruences of lines in $\bbP^3$, congruences of bidegree $(2,2)$ in the former case and bidegree $(2,3)$ in the latter case.
+The line geometry realization of the quartic surfaces brings an unexpected dividend: it defines a certain involution on a smooth K3 model of such surface with quotient a del Pezzo surface of degree 4 in the Kummer case and degree 5 in the other case.
 Other interesting involutions come from a realization of the surface as a quartic symmetroid, the discriminant surface of a web of quadrics in $\bbP^3$.
-There are 192 such involution in the Kummer case corresponding to a choice of a Weber hexad of nodes and only 6 involutions in the other case corresponding to a realization of the surface as the focal surface.
-The quotient by these involutions is a Coble surface with the bi-anticanonical divisor consisting of 6 disjoint smooth rational curves in the Kummer case and five such curves in the other case.
+The quotient by these involutions is a Coble surface with the bi-anticanonical divisor consisting of six disjoint smooth rational curves in the Kummer case and five such curves in the other case.

-Of course, a Kummer surface comes as a degeneration of a 15-nodal quartic surface by smoothing one of its 16 ordinary nodes.
-Explicitly it can be seen by realizing any 15-nodal quartic surface as a hyperplane section of the notorious Castelnuovo-Richmond-Igusa quartic hypersurface in $\bbP^4$ with 15 double lines, the tangent hyperplanes gives a Kummer surface.
-The fact that such realization always possible which we prove here (also proved independently in \cite{Avilov}) gives as a corollary the rationality of the moduli space of 15-nodal quartic surfaces.
-The relationship between 15-nodal quartic surfaces and the beautiful geometry of the Castelnuovo-Richmond-Igusa quartic hypersurface and its dual Segre cubic hypersurface adds more to the geometry of quartic surfaces, for example it gives other interesting birational models such as a 5-nodal quartic surface with 20 lines, a sextic model with 10 nodes, a smooth model as a quadric section of the Fano threefold $V_5$ of genus 5 and index 2.
-We discuss all of this in the paper.
+Of course, a Kummer surface comes as a specialization of a 15-nodal quartic surface by smoothing one of its 16 ordinary nodes.
+Explicitly, it can be seen by realizing any 15-nodal quartic surface as a hyperplane section of the notorious Castelnuovo-Richmond-Igusa quartic hypersurface in $\bbP^4$ with 15 double lines, the tangent hyperplanes give a Kummer surface.
+The fact that such realization is always possible (but not generically possible as it is well known) which we prove here (also proved independently by A. Avilov in \cite{Avilov}) is used to prove the rationality of the moduli space of 15-nodal quartic surfaces.
+The relationship between $15$-nodal quartic surfaces $X_{15}$ and the beautiful geometry of the Castelnuovo-Richmond-Igusa quartic hypersurface and its dual Segre cubic hypersurface goes back to H.F.
+Baker \cite[Chapter V]{Baker}.
+We employ this relationship to describe some other interesting birational models of $X_{15}$ such as a $5$-nodal quartic surface with $20$ lines, a sextic model with $10$ nodes, a smooth model as a quadric section of the Fano threefold of genus 5 and index 2.